 - Explore the Recommended Multimedia Resources handout for this session.
 Update any links as needed.
 Expand the handout to include local resources.
 You may email the handout to participants prior to the session, plan for the group to visit recommended websites during the session (this will extend your meeting time), or copy the handout to distribute during the session.

-- If you will not offer all ten sessions, copy Handout 1.2, Session Topics Ballot, for all participants.
+- If you will not offer all twelve sessions, copy Handout 1.2, Session Topics Ballot, for all participants.
 If you know already that you will definitely offer certain sessions, indicate this on the handout so participants know they need not vote for these.
 If your schedule and/or topics are set, adapt the handout to function as a schedule and copy for participants.

 - Preview the video of Julia Sweeney’s TED Talk, It’s Time for “The Talk” (5:10), which humorously recounts a first parent-child conversation about human reproduction.